kwokcb/ShadingLanguageX/language-spec/Proposals.md

 # TODO allow private members
 # TODO ^ is pow for number types and xor for bools
 # TODO my_var[0] = 1.0;
+# TODO defines as a command line argument
 ```